-Would Your Test And Tag Program Pass A Safety Audit?
+Would Your Test Tag Program Pass A Safety Audit?

-And there lies the problem facing those responsible for safety in their workplace; there is very little information available about what needs to be included to make the program fully compliant.
+And there lies the problem facing those responsible for safety in their workplace; there is very little information available about what is needed to make your test and tag program fully compliant.

-On top of that, getting it wrong can have serious consequences for the business owner, the business and their people.
+On top of that, getting it wrong can have serious consequences for the business, the business owner(s) and the people working at the workplace.
 Here are just a few;

 - Electric shock near misses or incidents occurring